 Six Key Behaviors of Inclusive Leadership

 The makeup of the American population has been changing steadily in recent years, and likely to continue long into the future.
 Many RIA firms are recognizing the need to diversify their talent portfolio to address changing client demographics.1 Additionally, having a diverse team also helps to ensure you get the benefit of different perspectives, making it easier to see new opportunities and find creative solutions.
-In fact, ethnically diverse companies were 33% more likely to outperform their industry counterparts.2
+In fact, companies ranked in the top quartile for both gender and ethnic diversity are 12% more likely to surpass their industry peers in terms of financial performance.2

 Diversity comes in many forms—cultural and racial backgrounds, age and gender, as well as life experiences.
 Cultivating an inclusive culture that brings such different people together takes intention.
 To gather, listen to, and process different perspectives requires time, a resource many leaders have in short supply.
 But while it does require effort and commitment, taking a thoughtful and inclusive approach can bring you new opportunities to grow a firm that reflects your clients—now and in the future.